 This is (a newer version of) the model I have: Yaourtière SEB Multi delices.
 It was the size and the fact it has space for large tubs that sold this one for me.
 If I could only make six small pots at a time, my entire life would be yoghurt-making!

-Here is an example of a small yoghurt maker at a UK retailer.
+Here is an example of a small yoghurt maker at a UK retailer, or again here is a yoghurt maker with one large pot.

 The related benefit I think of having a machine, is that you get the pots, tubs, strainers, lids, etc to fit.
 Particularly useful in our family are the plastic drinking-yoghurt bottles designed for our machine, which allow me to provide the kiddies with spoon-free drinking yoghurts for packed lunches.